Cloud AI Analysis

 local key and no reachable cloud, the command stops with:

-analysis API key not configured; set analysis.api_key (or CLONIT_ANALYSIS__API_KEY),or connect a cloud that runs analysis (clonit login)Running a cloud analysis
+analysis API key not configured; set analysis.api_key (or CLONIT_ANALYSIS_API_KEY),or connect a cloud that runs analysis (clonit login)The web UI’s Analyze button reflects this automatically — it is disabled, with the reason shown, when neither a local key nor cloud analysis is available.

 Section titled “Running a cloud analysis”The command is the same one you already know: